The Flowers of Romance (album): Composition

+Packaging

+The title of the album makes reference to The Flowers of Romance, an early punk band featuring both Keith Levene and Lydon's former bandmate Sid Vicious.
+"The Flowers of Romance" was also the title of an early Sex Pistols song.
+The cover photograph is of the band's videographer, Jeannette Lee.

 Release

 The Flowers of Romance was released on 10 April 1981 by record label Virgin.
 Andy Kellman of AllMusic wrote of the album's release: "Stark and minimal are taken to daring lengths, so it's no surprise that Virgin initially balked at issuing the heavily percussive record."

 "Flowers of Romance", was released as the album's sole single in March 1981, reaching number 24 in the UK Singles Chart.
 This featured a different mix from the album version.
 According to producer Launay, he went back to the studio "a month later with Keith and John to remix the song [...] for single release, which is a much better mix."
 The 12-inch version of the single included an instrumental version of the lead track and "Home Is Where the Heart Is", originally played on the Metal Box tour, an out-take recorded prior to bassist Jah Wobble’s departure from PIL.